ocmod-space/ocmod-multiretail/module/README.md

 ## Features
 * Designed for multi-store retail networks operating within cities or districts, such as food delivery.
+* Suitable for franchises where independent businesses share one OpenCart instance.
 * Restrict admin users’ access to orders and data to only their assigned stores.
 * Filter reports and orders based on store-user bindings.
 * Prevent unauthorized order access according to store-user permissions.